-Export Development Canada (EDC) is marking its 20th anniversary of business ties with Mexico in 2020 and is serving Canadian companies there through local representation in Mexico City and Monterrey.
-If you’re considering Mexico as a possible export destination, it’s important to do your due diligence and have a clear understanding of your objectives.
+Canadian trade and investment with Mexico is steadily growing with more than $41.7 billion in two-way merchandise trade in 2021.
+Also, Canadian direct investment in Mexico was $25 billion in the same period, which is Canada’s ninth-largest direct investment destination.
+Export Development Canada (EDC) opened its first international office in Mexico in 2000 and we enjoy serving Canadian companies there through local representation in Mexico City and Monterrey.
+With its growing consumer class and competitive labour market, if you’re considering Mexico as a possible export destination, it’s important to do your due diligence and have a clear understanding of your objectives.

 Here are 12 etiquette tips for doing business in Mexico.

 1. Learn the lingo: Learn a little Spanish.
-Mexicans appreciate any effort you make on this front, but stick with the basics, such as “good morning,” “pleasure to meet you.”
-If you don’t speak Spanish, don’t try to do your pitch in Spanish.
-Keep it to simple phrases.
-If you make a mistake, it's not an issue.
+The Mexicans appreciate any effort you make on this front, but stick with the basics, such as “good morning,” “thank you,” and “pleasure to meet you.”
+If you don’t speak Spanish, don’t try to do your pitch in that language.
+Stick to simple phrases, and if you make a mistake, it’s not an issue.
 You can share a laugh about it.

-2. Embrace the country: Mexicans are proud people and will appreciate your appreciation of their country.
+2. Embrace the country: Mexicans are proud people and will welcome your appreciation of their country.
 Talk about their beautiful city and culture.
-You can become familiar with the landmarks in the city and talk about those, for example.
+You can become familiar with the local landmarks and discuss those sites, for example.

 3. Visit often: There’s no substitute for face-to-face encounters and this is particularly true in Mexico.
 Mexicans will expect you to make multiple visits and take the time to build the key relationships.